 One comment we sometimes hear from readers is that they are surprised that a week they traveled that was “green” on the crowd calendar was as busy as it was.

-The reality is that even the green times are going to have some crowds and lines - it is just that the super busy times (like the holidays) are going to see the heaviest crowds.
+The reality is that even the green times are going to have crowds and lines – it is just that the super busy times (like the holidays) will see the heaviest crowds with the longest waits for everything (attractions, shows, food, transportation, etc.).

 Make a plan, but be flexible

-Don't be afraid to try something not on your plan.
-Some of the best memories can come from those spontaneous moments so instead of stressing, embrace them.
+Don’t be afraid to try something not on your plan.
+Some of the best memories can come from those spontaneous moments, so instead of stressing during the times when things go differently than you had anticipated, embrace them.

 Become familiar with the parks before you go